whisperglen/RTCW-SP/README.md

 - tinker with the geometry to get stable hashes: 0%
 - convert dynamic lights to T&L: 0%

+### Included in this project:
+- The StackWalker[https://github.com/JochenKalmbach/StackWalker] project to print crash info

 ### *Original README text follows:*

 Return to Castle Wolfenstein single player GPL source release